redhat-developer/service-binding-operator/examples/route_k8s_resource/README.md

-# Use any resource as a backing service
+# Binding an Imported app to a Route/Ingress

 ## Introduction

-Binding information can be present in standalone k8s objects like routes, services, deployments too.
+Binding information can be present in standalone k8s objects like routes/ingress, services, deployments too.
 This scenario illustrates using any resource ( CR / non-CR ) which has a spec and a status as a backing service.

 Binding metadata is being read from annotations on the backing service ( like CR, Route, Service, basically any kubernetes object with a spec and status, along with associated CRD or CSV.